rcarrata/rck-auth/README.md

 ## Auth Service

-This service returns information about the users of Cinema.
+This service provides an API to users to signin / signup, managing the AuthN & AuthZ with JWT Tokens:

 | Service | Method | Endpoint       | Auth |
 |---------|--------|----------------|------|